RahimAbbas55/World-Wise-React-Vite-Application/README.md

     => **npm install react-datepicker

+-> There is a JSON file which will server as our dummy API.
+Open your terminal and type "npm run server" to start the dummy API.

+-> Once dummy API is running, enter the following command to start the project:

+    npm run dev

+-> The open the localhost link from the terminal and you are set to go.

+## Project Images:

+# React + Vite:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.